msrasys/nnscaler/docs/source/register_custom_op.md

     taks inputs and kwargs as arguments and returns the operator annotation.
 - `name` (`str | None`): operator name.
 Only usable when `node_repr` is a string.
 - `code_impl_pattern` (`str`): It can only be 'import' or 'source'.
 If 'import' (default), will generate code with import statement.
 If 'source', will take the source code directly.
+- `emit_fn` (`Callable`): special emit function for codegen, it accepts the node, repred args, repred kwargs, runtime_devid, plan_ndevs, runtime_ndevs as input and returns the generated code.
+Check examples/customized_ops/ring_attention/zigzag_attn.py for more details.
+    Default: None.
+- `transform_rules` (`Tuple[TransformRule]`): a tuple of special TransformRules which will be used when partitioning the node.
+    Default: None.
+- `input_gen_fn` (`Callable`): input generator function for profiler, this function accepts the IRFwOperation as input and returns the list of input tensors, which is used during operator profiling. kwargs are same as that in the input node.
+By default, the profiler will use `torch.rand` for floating point data types and `torch.zeros` for special types like `torch.int64` and `torch.bool`.
+    However, input tensors' contents may influence the speed dramatically.
+The mask in attention and dispatched expert index in MoE are real examples.
+To handle this scenario, user can provide the customized `input_gen_fn`.
+    Default: None.

 ## Dimension Annotion Operations